 Baton Rouge, La.
-(October 25, 2017)— MESH, a Baton Rouge-based strategic marketing firm that focuses on the visual and verbal communication of brands, and Not Rocket Science (NRS), a Covington-based software development firm offering cognitive business solutions, today announce a partnership to create “Branded Bots”—artificial intelligence (AI) applications for businesses and consumers.
-Their focus: delivering a brand personality through various channels and platforms such as Alexa, Cortana, Siri, IBM Watson, mobile apps, websites and social media to provide an interface for both internal and external communication.
+(October 25, 2017)— MESH, a Baton Rouge-based strategic marketing firm that focuses on the visual and verbal communication of brands, and Not Rocket Science (NRS), a Covington-based software development firm offering cognitive business solutions, today announced a partnership to create “Branded Bots”—artificial intelligence (AI) applications for businesses and consumers.
+Their focus: delivering a brand personality through various channels and platforms such as Alexa, Cortana, Siri, IBM Watson, mobile apps, websites, and social media to provide an interface for both internal and external communication.

 Why embark on a Branded Bot solution for businesses?
 A recent study by the International Data Corporation (IDC) predicted worldwide spending on digital transformation technologies is expected to reach $1.2 trillion in 2017 and could reach $2 trillion by 2020.
-MESH and NRS aim to develop Bot solutions that provide a natural language interface between a business and its customers, an interface that not only provides an efficient and knowledgeable presence to represent the business, but also operates within the framework of the existing brand personality.
-The natural outflow of this technology will be the streamlining of business operations through software integration, augmentation of the workforce and participation in the evolving technology landscape.
+MESH and NRS aim to develop Bot solutions that provide a natural language interface between a business and its customers, an interface that not only provides an efficient and knowledgeable presence to represent the business but also operates within the framework of the existing brand personality.
+The natural outflow of this technology will be the streamlining of business operations through software integration, augmentation of the workforce, and participation in the evolving technology landscape.

 “We’ve always believed our clients are looking to create a 365-degree connection with their customers,” said Darron Goodgion, President of Not Rocket Science.
 “Partnering with a top creative agency like MESH allows my company to focus on the technology side, and the agency to bring creativity to the Bots—what they should look like and sound like, and infuse brand personality like humor into its communication style.”

 Enhancing Internal Communication